aiguofer/gspread-pandas/README.md

 Overview
 --------

 A package to easily open an instance of a Google spreadsheet and interact with worksheets through Pandas DataFrames.

+Some key goals/features:

-When going to and from DataFrames, it can nicely handle headers and indexes.
+* Nicely handle headers and indexes.
+* Run on Jupyter, headless server, and/or scripts
+* Allow storing different user credentials
+* Automatically handle token refreshes

 Installation / Usage
 --------------------